lyonscode/lyonscode.github.io/_posts/2024-03-30-tryhackme-tardigrade-write-up.md

 Our first question asks us to find the verify the version of operating system installed on the server.

-An easy way to access that information on Linux is with the command `lsb_release -a`
+An easy way to access that information on Linux is with the command `lsb_release -a`:

 ![lsb_release -a output](/assets/img/uploads/lsb_release-a.png "output of lsb_release -a")

 This will give us the distribution-specific information we're looking for.
-We can simplify our search further by running `lsb_release -d` instead, which will give us just the "Description" section, which contains our answer.
+We can simplify our search further by running `lsb_release -d` instead, which will give us just the "Description" section, which contains our answer:

 ![lsb_release -d output](/assets/img/uploads/lsb_release-d.png "output of lsb_release -d")